DerTev/Mergify/README.md

 # Mergify

-*CLI-App for merging of two Spotify-Playlists*
+*CLI-App for merging of Spotify-Playlists*